TOTAL PRICE: Complete the form to calculate price

 Yenyar is the nearest village, and is about a 40 minute boat ride away.
 Be sure to stock up with anything you consider essential, because local villages only have basic supplies available.

 Safe rubbish disposal is unavailable on any of the Raja Ampat islands, so if you want to avoid contributing to the trashing of paradise, please take all the inorganic waste you create away with you when you leave.

 Transport / Getting there

-The longboat used can only carry two passengers and their luggage.
+The longboat used can only carry three passengers and their luggage.

 Read more about Raja Ampat boat transport prices here.

 Public Boat to Batanta